 Parents: Poodle x Border Collie mix

 The Poodle Border Collie mix, called the Bordoodle, is one of the most popular Border Collie mixes in the world.
-Though they were once called Borderdoodles, several organizations have now shortened their name.
+Though they were once called Borderdoodles, several organizations have now shortened their name to the Bordoodle.

-They’re a cross between the two smartest dog breeds, according to Stanley Coren.
+This hybrid is insanely smart.
+In fact, they’re a cross between the two smartest dog breeds, according to Stanley Coren.
+Border Collies are one, and Poodles are two.
 As a result, the Bordoodle has become one of the most obedient mixed dogs.

 This hybrid is always eager to learn and please.
 They take obedience training very serious, largely because they love to work.